raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 ### Technology

-The proposed FVM execution runtime is [WebAssembly (WASM)].
+The proposed FVM execution runtime is [WebAssembly (WASM)] with 32-bit memories.

-The chosen WASM architecture is variant is 32-bits, and not 64-bit.
-Reasons include:

-- Widespread support
-- Lower memory footprint
-- 4GiB addressable memory not deemed limiting for blockchain use cases
-- No loss of function: 64-bit integer types and operations are supported
+64-bit memories are still under development in the [memory64] extension.

+WASM with 32-bit memories supports 64-bit integer types and arithmetic, it just can't address memory beyond 4GiB.
+This size is deemed sufficient for blockchain state transition use cases, but may be limiting for future and more generalised applications of the FVM.

 The FVM requires [multi-value support].
 It currently forbids [SIMD instructions], floating number values and operations, and [threads] to prevent [Nondeterministic] behavior.
-However, these requirements may vary in the future.
+However, these constraints may vary in the future.

 ### Responsibilities